Universal and Parameter-free Gradient Sliding for Composite Optimization: Preliminary: Gradient Descent Sliding (GDS)

-The above corollary highlights the advantage of GS when the Lipschitz constants $L$ and $M$ are known.
-Unfortunately, in the practically relevant regime, $L$ and $M$ are often unknown, and both $\eta_k=L_k$ and $p_k^t=M_k^t$ are generated by backtracking line-search on their estimates.
-In this setting, two algorithm design challenges emerge.
-First, the preceding analysis relies on the telescoping structure in \eqref{eq:GDS_general_complexity}, which is the most convenient to address when $\eta_k\sum\nolimits_{\tau=1}^{T_k} 1/p_k^\tau$ is monotone with respect to $k$.
-This exactly the reason why $\eta_k\sum\nolimits_{\tau=1}^{T_k} 1/p_k^\tau$ is assumed constant for deriving convergence property \eqref{eq:GDS_Tk1_complexity}.
-However, the sequences $\{L_k\}$ and $\{M_k^t\}$ may vary with both $k$ and $t$.
-Hence, it becomes difficult to choose an {integer} number of iterations $T_k$ in subroutine $\cA$ such that \( L_k\sum\nolimits_{t=1}^{T_k}1/M_k^t \) remains invariant while preserving the desired gradient evaluation complexity.
-Second, when performing backtracking line-search on the estimate of $L$, some trial values of $L$ are inevitably incorrect.
-In such cases, we must backtrack and resolve the subproblem \eqref{eq:GDS_subproblem} with a new estimate of $L$.
-Since each backtracking incurs an additional call to the subroutine described in Algorithm \ref{alg:GDS_subroutine}, it is important to make sure that the overall complexity is still preserved despite these additional evaluations of $\nabla f$.
+The above corollary highlights the competitiveness of GS when the Lipschitz constants $L$ and $M$ are known.
+However, because these problem-dependent constants are rarely known in practice, we need to set $\eta_k=L_k$ and $p_k^t=M_k^t$, where $L_k$ and $M_k^t$ are obtained through backtracking linesearch.
+This setting leads to two algorithmic design challenges.
+First, the preceding analysis relies on the telescoping structure in \eqref{eq:GDS_general_complexity}, which is the most convenient to exploit when $\eta_k\sum\nolimits_{\tau=1}^{T_k} 1/p_k^\tau$ is monotone in $k$.
+This is precisely why $\eta_k\sum\nolimits_{\tau=1}^{T_k} 1/p_k^\tau$ is assumed to be constant in deriving the bound \eqref{eq:GDS_Tk1_complexity}.
+However, because the sequences $\{L_k\}$ and $\{M_k^t\}$ may vary with both $k$ and $t$, it becomes challenging to choose the number of iterations $T_k$ in subroutine $\cA$ so that \( L_k\sum\nolimits_{t=1}^{T_k}1/M_k^t \) remains invariant while still preserving the desired gradient complexity.
+Second, when performing linesearch on the estimate of $L$, some trial values of $L$ are inevitably incorrect.
+In such cases, we must backtrack and resolve subproblem \eqref{eq:GDS_subproblem} with a new estimate of $L$.
+Since each backtracking step incurs an additional call to Subroutine~\ref{alg:GDS_subroutine}, we must ensure that the overall complexity is preserved.